Will Marion Cook: Touring and composing

 He also organized many choral societies in both New York City and in Washington, D.C.
-The New York Syncopated Orchestra, which he founded, toured the United States in 1918 and went to England in 1919 for a command performance for King George V. Known also as the Southern Syncopated Orchestra, it sought to bring jazz and ragtime to other countries, and toured in England and Europe.
+The New York Syncopated Orchestra, which he founded, toured the United States in 1918 and went to England in 1919 for a command performance for King George V. Known also as the Southern Syncopated Orchestra, it sought to bring jazz and ragtime to other countries and toured in England and Europe.
 Among his company were assistant director Will Tyers, jazz clarinetist Sidney Bechet, and Cook's wife, Abbie Mitchell.
 Cook also mentored younger musicians, such as Eubie Blake and Duke Ellington, who became renowned in successful careers of their own.

 One of his last shows was Swing Along (1929), written with Will Vodery.

-In 1944, Cook was diagnosed with pancreatic cancer and was admitted in June to Harlem Hospital in New York City.
-He died 29 days later in the hospital, on July 19, 1944, from cancer and a heart ailment.
-Cook is buried in Washington, D.C's Woodlawn Cemetery.
+Modern educational influence

+Will Marion Cook's profound influence on modern education is examined by Daphne Brooks work, Bodies in Dissent.
+Cook's artistic innovations blending African American musical traditions with European classical forms, offer educators a rich lens through which to explore themes of cultural resistance.
+Brook emphasizes how Cook's achievements, such as his work on In Dahomey, challenge students to rethink the historical narrative of American theater and music, recognizing the pivotal role of Black artistry in shaping these fields.
+His insistence on presenting authentic Black experiences and rejecting stereotypes provides a powerful case study in using arts as a tool for social commentary.
+In educational contexts, Cook's legacy inspires critical discussions about representation, equity, and the power of creative expression, encouraging students to consider how historical figures like Cook continue to influence cultural discourse and inspire movements for justice and inclusion today.